Ministry of the Interior announces statutory public holidays and commemorative days in the Republic of Ghana for the year 2025.

 Farmers’ Day

-National Farmers Day in Ghana is celebrated on the first Friday of December each year to recognise the contributions of farmers and fishers in the country.
-The holiday is designed to pay respect to the importance of the farming and fishing industry in the socio-economic growth of Ghana.
+National Farmers Day in Ghana is celebrated on the first Friday of December each year to recognize the contributions of farmers and fishers.
+The holiday is designed to respect the importance of the farming and fishing industry in Ghana’s socio-economic growth.

 Christmas